 The Lead Market Participant responsibilities for the type of data required and its reporting frequency for On-Peak Demand Resources or Seasonal Peak Demand Resources are established in the ISO New England Manual for Measurement and Verification of Demand Reduction Value from Demand Resources, M-MVDR.

-For Demand Response Resources, the Lead Market Participant and the Demand Designated Entity responsibilities include:
+For Demand Response Resources and Demand Response Distributed Energy Resource Aggregations (DRDERAs), the Lead Market Participant and the Demand Designated Entity responsibilities include:

-The reporting of energy quantities at the Retail Delivery Point for Demand Response Assets.
+The reporting of energy quantities at the Retail Delivery Point for Demand Response Assets and at the Retail Delivery Point(s) and/or point(s) of interconnection for each Distributed Energy Resource (DER) associated with a DRDERA.
 All asset data must be derived from metering that is compliant with ISO New England Operating Procedure 18 requirements and must be reported in accordance with the sign conventions and timing requirements established in Section 7 of this manual.

-The reporting of meter reconciliation data for use in the Data Reconciliation Process (see Section 6 of this manual) for Demand Response Assets.
+The reporting of meter reconciliation data for use in the Data Reconciliation Process (see Section 6 of this manual) for Demand Response Assets and DERs associated with a DRDERA.
 The prompt reporting of any discovered metering, calculating or reporting errors with respect to an asset to the ISO and the Market Participant(s) owning or having rights to the asset.

 5.3 Timing